Homes for a brighter future in Basingstoke

 We’re working on an exciting project to create new, specially designed, supported living accommodation for homeless or vulnerable people from the Basingstoke and Deane area.

-We’ll be asking for planning permission for the scheme in the new year, and if it’s successful, the development – which is supported by Hampshire County Council and Basingstoke and Deane Borough Council – will see homes for a brighter future built on land at 180 Culver Road in Basingstoke.
+We’ll be asking for planning permission for the scheme in Summer 2021, and if it’s successful, the development – which is supported by Hampshire County Council and Basingstoke and Deane Borough Council – will see homes for a brighter future built on land at 180 Culver Road in Basingstoke.
 The current derelict building on this Hampshire County Council land will be knocked down.

 Designed to meet the specific needs of its residents, this new facility will provide much-needed and improved homes and 24-hour tailored support to help people start or continue their journey away from homelessness.